SharePoint/sp-dev-docs/docs/apis/webhooks/lists/delete-subscription.md

 Application | Permission
 ------------|------------
-Office 365 SharePoint Online|read and write items and lists in all site collections.
+Office 365 SharePoint Online|Read and write items and lists in all site collections.

 **If your application is a SharePoint add-in:**